YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOFORKCORE, Unable to fork off process to create core.
 Core creation postponed.

-Run Time Warning: This indicates that the process that failed was unable to create a memory dump file, possibly due to lack of system resources.
+Run Time Warning: This indicates that the process that failed was unable to create a memory dump file, possibly due to a lack of system resources.

 Action: Reduce the number of users and stop any unnecessary processes.